tobinquadros/ubuntu-base/README.md

 ```

 Follow the prompts, you will need to have an Ubuntu iso image to use.
 A future
-version may be capable of creating usb drives from a packer build.
+version may be capable of creating USB drives from a packer build.
 You can find
 Ubuntu .iso downloads [here](http://www.ubuntu.com/download).

 ## Contributing